Marcel Granollers: 2007: Breaking top 150

-2008: Breaking top 60 & first singles title
+2008: Top 60 & first ATP title in singles

 2008 saw Granollers qualify for the Australian Open Singles Draw, but lost to Evgeny Korolev in straight sets in the first round.
 He reached the quarterfinals of the 2008 Abierto Mexicano Telcel in Acapulco, Mexico, an International Series Gold tournament, before losing to José Acasuso 7–6, 6–3.
 On 20 April, he won his first ATP singles title at the U.S. Men's Clay Court Championships, defeating World No. 8 James Blake in the final.
 He had saved two match points in the semifinals.
 The previous day, he and Pablo Cuevas lost in the doubles final.

 Following Rafael Nadal's announcement that he would not play the Davis Cup Final at Argentina on 21–23 November, Spain's Captain Emilio Sánchez announced that Marcel Granollers would replace Nadal.
 This was Granollers' first Davis Cup appearance, although he did not play any matches.

-2009: Three doubles titles, Breaking top 25 in doubles
+2009: Three titles & top 25 debut in doubles

 In 2009, Granollers won three ATP doubles titles at the 2009 Brasil Open, the 2009 Copa Telmex, and the 2009 Kremlin Cup, teaming up with Tommy Robredo, Alberto Martín, and Pablo Cuevas respectively.